Monthly Enrolment Reporting

 Step 1: Register for a BCeID if you do not already have one.

-Step 2: Contact the CCOF program for access to the Child Care Web Application (CCWA).
+Step 2: Contact the CCOF program for access to the CCWA.

 Step 3: Complete a Direct Deposit Application Form (PDF) to have your payments deposited directly into your bank account or if you need to make changes to your current direct deposit information.

 Step 4: Log in to CCWA and enter your enrolment report.
-Submit an enrolment report for the upcoming month as early as the 15th of the month prior.
+Submit an enrolment report for the upcoming month as early as the 15th of the prior month.
 Providers submitting claims between the 15th and 20th of each month will receive payment before the first of the following month.

 Once your report is approved, a monthly payment will be automatically deposited into your bank account.
 Processing time for payment approval is usually seven to ten business days, depending on the number of reports received in a month.
 Your payment may be delayed if your report requires clarification or correction.